Available with Spatial Analyst license.

 In all the Map Algebra examples shown below, the output is a Raster object.
 The Raster object points to a temporary raster dataset that, unless it is explicitly saved will be removed when the ArcGIS session ends.
 To permanently save the temporary dataset, the save method is called on the Raster object (see the two examples below).

-It is recommended that you set the appropriate analysis environments, in particular Current workspace, Extent, Cell size, Cell size projection method, and Mask, before implementing the Map Algebra tool or operator.
+It is recommended that you set the appropriate analysis environments, in particular Current workspace, Extent, Cell size, and Mask, before implementing the Map Algebra tool or operator.

 An example demonstrating the workspace environment is: